JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/configuring-intellij-idea/configuring-preferences-settings/index.md

 technologies: []
 topics: []
 author: hs
-subtitle: There's lots of ways to make IntelliJ IDEA your own
+subtitle: There are lots of ways to make IntelliJ IDEA your own
 thumbnail: ./thumbnail.png
 longVideo:
   poster: ./poster_long.png